solder button

 Three-rail systems, such as Lionel or MTH, are only used at Christmas time.
 For a temporary display such as this, you can probably get by with only one feeder as long as you make sure your connections are clean and tight when you set up your trains.
 You also don't need the anti-oxidant gel unless you want to use it.
 Your trains will not be set up long enough for oxidation to build up.

-I do not have first hand knowledge of many of the three-rail systems.
+I do not have firsthand knowledge of many of the three-rail systems.
 If you have something to add to this section, please write me.

 DUAL GAUGE